-The Downtown Albany Retail Grant Program has seen tremendous success since its inception, having awarded 6 grants to strategic projects in key areas of Downtown Albany.
-Of note, in just over two years in existence, the program has been able to attract five key retailers that were identified in the Impact Downtown Tactical Plan.
-To date, these projects have brought over 20,000 square feet of vacant retail space back into productive use and created more than 60 permanent, full time equivalent jobs in the City's Central Business District.
+The Downtown Albany Retail Grant Program has seen tremendous success since its inception, having awarded 10 grants to strategic projects in key areas of Downtown Albany.
+Of note, in just over three years in existence, the program has been able to attract five key retailers that were identified in the Impact Downtown Tactical Plan.
+To date, these projects have brought over 32,000 square feet of vacant retail space back into productive use and are projected to create more than 160 permanent, full time equivalent jobs in the City's Central Business District.
+Over 50% of these permanent jobs are expected to by filled by City residents.

-Total Funds Awarded \$248,000
+Total Funds Awarded \$294,705

 Total Investment Lev- eraged >\$2.0 M

-Activated Vacant Retail Space 23,575 SF
+Activated Vacant Retail Space 32,115 SF

-Estimated Permanent Jobs Created 107
+Estimated Permanent 166

+Estimated Construc- 147

-Estimated Construction Jobs Created 87
+tion Jobs Created

-Impact Downtown Retail Attraction Target s
+Impact Downtown Retail Attraction Targets

-"Third Place" coffeehouse ✓
+"Third Place" coffeehouse \checkmark

-"Cross-over" concepts ✓
+"Cross-over" concepts \checkmark

 Soft goods retailer \checkmark

 Full service dining \checkmark

 Regional chainlet ✓